I love science. I love the fact that there is so much to learn and that new discoveries lead to more questions, which will lead to more discoveries.

 Despite attempts to subsequently detect the signal, none have been successful.
 It’s unclear whether this was an alien communication, or whether it came from man-made sources.

-We may never know the origin of the signal, despite our best effeorts we are no closer to deducing from where it came from or finding a similar signal.
+We may never know the origin of the signal, but despite our best efforts, we are no closer to deducing where it came from or finding a similar signal.

 What it does tell us though, is that we should continue searching.
-The universe is a vast place and the odds that we are alone is slim.
+The universe is a vast place and the odds that we are alone are slim.

 To find other intelligent life in the universe, would forever change what it means to be human.